 Early reflexes are very basic, such as:

-Hurray!
-Your little one may start to sleep for 2 to 3 hours at a time now, for a total of 16 to 18 hours a day.
-Share unusual sleeping changes or concerns with your baby's pediatrician.
+How often will they sleep?
+Your little one will likely sleep 2 to 3 hours at a time, for 14 to 17 hours total per day.1 Share unusual sleeping changes or concerns with your baby's pediatrician.

 Have questions about SIDS?